Terrestrial locomotion: Leg and foot structure

 The legs of tetrapods, the main group of terrestrial vertebrates (which also includes amphibious fish), have internal bones, with externally attached muscles for movement, and the basic form has three key joints: the shoulder joint, the knee joint, and the ankle joint, at which the foot is attached.
 Within this form there is much variation in structure and shape.
 An alternative form of vertebrate 'leg' to the tetrapod leg is the fins found on amphibious fish.
 Also a few tetrapods, such as the macropods, have adapted their tails as additional locomotory appendages.

 The fundamental form of the vertebrate foot has five digits, however some animals have fused digits, giving them less, and some early fishapods had more; Acanthostega had eight toes.
 Only ichthyosaurs evolved more than 5 digits within tetrapods, while their transition from land to water again (limb terminations were becoming flippers).
 Feet have evolved many forms depending on the animal's needs.
 One key variation is where on the foot the animal's weight is placed.
 Some vertebrates: amphibians, reptiles, and some mammals such as humans, bears, and rodents, are plantigrade.
 This means the weight of the body is placed on the heel of the foot, giving it strength and stability.
-Most mammals, such as cats and dogs are digitigrade, walking on their toes, giving them what many people mistake as a “backward knee”, which is really their ankle.
+Most mammals, such as cats and dogs, are digitigrade, walking on their toes, giving them what many people mistake as a “backward knee”, which is really their ankle.
 The extension of the joint helps store momentum and acts as a spring, allowing digitigrade creatures more speed.
 Digitigrade mammals are also often adept at quiet movement.
 Birds are also digitigrade.
 Hooved mammals are known as ungulates, walking on the fused tips of their fingers and toes.
-This can vary from odd-toed ungulates, such as horses, pigs, and a few wild African ungulates, to even-toed ungulates, such as cows, deer, and goats.
+This can vary from odd-toed ungulates, such as horses, rhinos, and a few wild African ungulates, to even-toed ungulates, such as pigs, cows, deer, and goats.

 Mammals whose limbs have adapted to grab objects have what are called prehensile limbs.
 This term can be attributed to front limbs as well as tails for animals such as monkeys and some rodents.
 All animals that have prehensile front limbs are plantigrade, even if their ankle joint looks extended (squirrels are a good example).

 Among terrestrial invertebrates there are a number of leg forms.
 The arthropod legs are jointed and supported by hard external armor, with the muscles attached to the internal surface of this exoskeleton.
 The other group of legged terrestrial invertebrates, the velvet worms, have soft stumpy legs supported by a hydrostatic skeleton.
 The prolegs that some caterpillars have in addition to their six more-standard arthropod legs have a similar form to those of velvet worms, and suggest a distant shared ancestry.